Pedestal and Freestanding Tubs Price Review

 Most standard bathtubs are designed to fit next to the bathroom wall, often in a corner alcove of the room.
 Most homes already have a built-in tub in the bathroom, and homeowners just have to accept its position, whether they like it or not!

-A pedestal tub is a very popular style choice for freestanding tub buyers, as it’s a stylish option that suits most bathrooms.
+Pedestal tubs are a very popular style choice for buyers, as it’s a stylish option that suits most bathrooms.

 Freestanding tubs are available in a range of materials, depending on your budget.
 Cast iron or stone tubs are traditional and can be very attractive, but they’re also more expensive and heavy.
 Marble is another material that’s used, but it’s a luxury material with a hefty price tag!

 Most buyers tend to go for durable and reasonably-priced modern materials like acrylic or fiberglass.

 Before we jump into comparing tub styles and prices, what are the general pros and cons of a freestanding tub?

 - Appearance.
 Most people who choose a freestanding tub do so because of its appearance.
 It makes a unique style statement that is often associated with luxury spas, and high-end hotels.

 - Placement.
 Freestanding tubs allow homeowners to use their bathroom space more creatively.
 Perhaps you’ve got a skylight in your bathroom, or a large picture window opening onto a private garden.
 You can put your tub in any position that makes the most of these features.
 Built-in tubs need at least two walls for their install, but with a freestanding tub, you can let your imagination run wild!